 Overloaded Truck Accident Lawyers in Los Angeles

 Improper loading is the culprit behind many serious truck accidents.
 If you or a loved one has been injured in a truck accident, please call BD&J, PC as soon as possible.
-Our Los Angeles truck accident attorneys are prepared to investigate your accident to determine if overloading or improper loading was a factor in the collision.
+Our Los Angeles attorneys are prepared to investigate your accident to determine if overloading or improper loading was a factor in the collision.
 Driven by an unrelenting pursuit of justice, our team can help determine who can be held liable for the collision and pursue every dollar of compensation you are owed for your medical bills, lost wages, rehabilitation costs, property damage, pain and suffering, and more.

 Call (855) 906-3699 today to request a free, no-obligation consultation.